HL7/davinci-deqm/input/pagecontent/index.md

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.

-- [Home]\: The home page provides the introduction for The Data Exchange For Quality Measures (DEQM) implementation guide.
+- [**Home**]\: The home page provides the introduction for The Data Exchange For Quality Measures (DEQM) implementation guide.

-- [Scenarios](#scenarios)\: This topic provides an overview of the scenarios supported by the DEQM framework.
+- [**Scenarios**](#scenarios)\: This topic provides an overview of the scenarios supported by the DEQM framework.

-- [Background]\: This page provides background for the Clinical Quality Measures Ecosystem and Quality Reporting use cases.
+- [**Background**]\: This page provides background for the Clinical Quality Measures Ecosystem and Quality Reporting use cases.

-- [Framework]\: These pages provide guidance on the set of FHIR transactions that provide a general framework to enable the exchange of measure data.
+- [**Framework**]\: These pages provide guidance on the set of FHIR transactions that provide a general framework to enable the exchange of measure data.

-  -  [General Guidance] gives overall guidance including preconditions, assumptions and an overview of the FHIR artifacts used in the different  reporting scenarios.
+  - [**General Guidance**] gives overall guidance including preconditions, assumptions and an overview of the FHIR artifacts used in the different  reporting scenarios.

-  -  [Data Exchange] gives guidance on the interactions between Consumers and Producers to exchange the data of interest for a measure.
+  - [**Data Exchange**] gives guidance on the interactions between Consumers and Producers to exchange the data of interest for a measure.

-  -  [Individual Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the individual reports for a measure.
+  - [**Individual Reporting**] gives guidance on the interactions between Reporters and Receivers to exchange the individual reports for a measure.

-  -  [Summary Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the summary reports for a measure.
+  - [**Summary Reporting**] gives guidance on the interactions between Reporters and Receivers to exchange the summary reports for a measure.

-  - [Subject List Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the subject-list reports for a measure.
+  - [**Subject List Reporting**] gives guidance on the interactions between Reporters and Receivers to exchange the subject-list reports for a measure.

-  -  [Gaps in Care Reporting] gives guidance on the interactions between Clients and Servers to exchange the Gaps in Care Reports for a measure.
+  - [**Gaps in Care Reporting**] gives guidance on the interactions between Clients and Servers to exchange the Gaps in Care Reports for a measure.
 Note that Clients and Servers are defined in section 1.7.3.
 Gaps in Care Reporting Scenarios.

-- [Use cases]\: Three example use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.
+- [**Use cases**]\: Three example use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.

-    - [Medication Reconciliation (MRP)]\: This example shows how to implement a data exchange, and individual and summary measure reporting for the medication reconciliation post-discharge measure.
+    - [**Medication Reconciliation (MRP)**]\: This example shows how to implement a data exchange, and individual and summary measure reporting for the medication reconciliation post-discharge measure.

-    - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure is an example of a process measure evaluating screenings for preventive health services.
+    - [**Colorectal Cancer Screening (COL)**]\: The colonoscopy measure is an example of a process measure evaluating screenings for preventive health services.
 Screening measures assess the number of eligible persons receiving clinical guideline recommended screening for all patients in the population receiving care during the measurement period.

-    - [Venous Thromboembolism Prophylaxis (VTE-1)]\: This example is based on an existing CMS Eligible Hospital program measure (CMS108v7).
+    - [**Venous Thromboembolism Prophylaxis (VTE-1)**]\: This example is based on an existing CMS Eligible Hospital program measure (CMS108v7).
 It is an example of a process measure, using proportion scoring and is within the
    Preventative Care Meaningful Measure Area.

-   -  [Gaps in Care]\: This page lists example use cases for Gaps in Care Reporting.
+   -  [**Gaps in Care**]\: This page lists example use cases for Gaps in Care Reporting.

-- [FHIR Artifacts]\: List of all DEQM FHIR artifacts.
+- [**FHIR Artifacts**]\: List of all DEQM FHIR artifacts.

-  - [Profiles and Extensions]\: A list of all DEQM FHIR profiles and extensions.
+  - [**Profiles and Extensions**]\: A list of all DEQM FHIR profiles and extensions.

-  - [Operations]\: A list of all DEQM operations.
+  - [**Operations**]\: A list of all DEQM operations.

-  - [Terminology]\: A list of all DEQM terminology code systems and value sets.
+  - [**Terminology**]\: A list of all DEQM terminology code systems and value sets.

-  - [Capability statements]\: A list of all DEQM capability statements for the various DEQM roles.
+  - [**Capability statements**]\: A list of all DEQM capability statements for the various DEQM roles.
+- [**Examples**]\: List of all the examples used in this guide.
+- [**Downloads**]\: This page provides links to downloadable artifacts.

-*Additional use cases and examples will be developed and made available [here](https://confluence.hl7.org/display/DVP/DEQM+with+Gaps+in+Care+Supplemental+Guide) outside this implementation guide .
+> NOTE: Additional use cases and examples will be developed and made available [here](https://confluence.hl7.org/display/DVP/DEQM+with+Gaps+in+Care+Supplemental+Guide) outside this implementation guide .
 {:.stu-note}

-- [Examples]\: List of all the examples used in this guide.

-- [Downloads]\: This page provides links to downloadable artifacts.

 ### Scenarios